CBICA/CBICA_Toolkit/README.txt

 [Request a new function via eLog.]

-## 2.4 Benchmarking Executable
+## Benchmarking Executable

 This is a shell executable that is used for benchmarking different algorithms and applications.
 This provides a ready-to-use way for comparing different algorithm outputs with the one that needs to be tested for multiple inputs.
 See <code>src/Benchmarking.cxx</code> for details.

-## 2.5 TO DO
+## TO DO

 Request a new function by emailing dev@cbica.upenn.edu

 ---

-# 3 Developer Information
+# Developer Information

 The CBICATk has a certain code guideline.
-For details, please see the <a href="ForDevelopers.html">For Developers Page</a>
+For details, please see the [For Developers](ForDevelopers.html)

 ---

-# 4 Licensing information
+# Licensing information

-See the <a href="http://www.cbica.upenn.edu/sbia/software/license.html">SBIA License</a>  or "licences/COPYING" file.
+See the [CBICA License](http://www.cbica.upenn.edu/sbia/software/license.html)  or "LICENSE" file.

 The CBICATk code incorporates 3rd party libraries and toolkits, potentially including but not limited to: